 This is kind of like email marketing in that it is old and boring.
 But it works.

 We started the channel with zero budget for advertising.
 To this day, we have done almost no advertising – outside of a few boosted FB posts for our events.

 We started with an idea and a list of keywords.
-We decided to make videos on the foundational yoga poses first, but after that keyword research drove many of our decisions.
+We decided to make videos on the foundational yoga poses first, but after that, keyword research drove many of our decisions.

 I was very proactive with Keyword research in the early days.
 This is how we knew what people were looking for and the language they were using to find it.
 Adriene and I would meet and discuss the list of keywords and then decide what videos we were going to make next.
 Sometimes the heavily searched keywords didn’t feel congruent with what we wanted to do on the channel, but we figured out ways to position them to integrate them naturally.
-There are usually a few “money” keywords in every niche and I felt we had to go after them even if it sometimes didn’t feel very “yogic.”
+There are usually a few “money” keywords in every niche, and I felt we had to go after them even if it sometimes didn’t feel very “yogic.”

 Those are now some of our most popular videos and the ones that drive the most traffic and new subscribers.

-Once you have a little success, it’s easy to forget how powerful search optimization is and neglected it.
+Once you have a little success, it’s easy to forget how powerful search optimization is and neglect it.
 I’ve done this myself.
 When the channel growth starts to plateau, it’s usually because I’ve gotten lazy and neglected this aspect.

 I look at it like gardening.
-Sometimes you have to get in there and tend to the garden: pull the weeds, water the plants, till the soil and maybe add some fertilizer.
-Every time I’ve focused my time and energy on Search Optimization it’s been returned exponentially.
+Sometimes you have to get in there and tend to the garden: pull the weeds, water the plants, till the soil, and maybe add some fertilizer.
+Every time I’ve focused my time and energy on Search Optimization, it’s been returned exponentially.